 The Easier Thing

-It is true there’s an easier and a harder to reaching the next generation.
+It is true that there’s an easier and a harder way to reach the next generation.
 Let me start with the easier.
 Sometimes we feel this burden that if we’re going to be effective as pastors, Christians, or parents that we need to have this cultural expertise.
 You need to know what Taylor Swift is singing about.
 In fact, my kids will just say, “Dad, please don’t ever mention Taylor Swift in a sermon.
 You don’t know what you’re talking about.”

 Or at a more sophisticated level, we think we have to understand what’s being put out in The New Yorker or what exactly critical theory is.
 Those things do matter, and we need people—at least with some of it, not as much the pop culture end of things—who really can help us understand how we got here and how we dissect things.